-Castle is cool, with immense terrain, majestic mountain scapes, and a classic old-school vibe.
+Skiing Castle is cool, it has immense terrain, majestic mountain scapes, and a classic old-school vibe.
 With just 3 reliable fixed-grip lifts, two triples and a rustic summit double, Castle is skiing as it used to be.
 Castle offers mountains of expert terrain.
 Ride the central Sundance triple to the summit “Red Chair” double Tamarack and you are atop Castle’s big 2,800’ vertical of steep worthy terrain, no run outs, no crowds (except maybe a pow day at the Red Chair).

-Castle is contentedly humble, in a happy time warp with a homey base lodge and long vintage lifts.
+Castle Mountain is contentedly humble, in a happy time warp with a homey base lodge and long vintage lifts.
 What’s extraordinary about Castle is its vast au-natural advanced ski terrain.
 From the 7,436’ summit chair, you can traverse east or west and find tremendous above-tree-line snowy bowls, an abundance of steep chutes and trees.
 There is nothing easy off the summit, and the three Blue groomers seem pretty Black.

 On a powder day, Castle’s gated South Side Chutes offer over a dozen officially named steep runs (on the trail map but “off-piste”) down to the Cinch Traverse that returns you to the base.
 You can ski all kinds of routes through the sparse wind-weathered pine and aspen glades along Huckleberry Ridge and Drifter inside the gates.